WYVS

-WYVS 96.5 FM is a radio station licensed to Speculator, New York.
+WYVS (96.5 FM) is a radio station licensed to Speculator, New York.
 The station broadcasts an adult contemporary format and is owned by Carol Whelley, Joseph Tesiero, and John Tesiero, III, through licensee Cranesville Block Company.

-In August 2024, it was announced that Mariano and Wilhelmina Simms’ Simms Broadcasting will acquire Cranesville Block Company’s four stations and four translators in Upstate New York for $600,000.
-The stations included in the sale are: 96.5 WYVS Speculator, 930 WIZR/102.9 W275BS Johnstown and 104.3 W282CU Northville along with 1490 WCSS/106.9 W295CZ Amsterdam and 1120 WKAJ/97.9 W250CX Saint Johnsville.
+In August 2024, it was announced that Mariano and Wilhelmina Simms’ Simms Broadcasting would acquire Cranesville Block Company’s four stations and four translators in Upstate New York for $600,000.